 The outcomes from these antigen tests, unlike the results from the polymerase chain reaction, (PCR) are probable positive cases.
 These daily numbers are added into our aggregated lab tested PCR metrics.

 Of the 80 cases, 14 are among patients under 18 years old.
 The average age of the newly infected is 41 years old.

 Tuesday’s cases are involving residents living in the following municipalities:

 The Health Hub is now from 2 p.m. to 6 p.m. on Tuesdays and Thursdays.
 You can make an appointment at the Camden County Health Hub by visiting www.CamdenCountyVaccine.com.

-To date, 427,426 Camden County residents have received at least one of the COVID-19 vaccine, 382,516 have received two doses and 253,074 have received a third dose.
+Vaccine numbers were not available as of Tuesday afternoon.
 More information regarding vaccination rates throughout the county and available on the state’s COVID-19 dashboard at covid19.nj.gov.

 The county Health Department is continuing to closely track new cases of COVID-19 and information regarding the prevalence of the Omicron variant.
 New cases are often reassigned to other municipalities over the course of an investigation.

 More information regarding Camden County’s preparations and response related to the COVID-19 pandemic is available by visiting camdencounty.com.
 Residents should frequently check the county webpage and social media for up-to-date information.